ForesightsIT/C2/README.md

-### Required Screenshots:
+## Required Screenshots:
-Below are breif desribtions along with the required screenshots to demonstrate the completed project [overall end-to-end workflow's] critical stages and/or various main steps:
+Below are breif describtions along with the required screenshots to demonstrate the completed project [overall end-to-end workflow's] critical stages criteria meeting its various main steps's specifications:

-## Machine Learning Ops Principles
+## Part I: Machine Learning Ops Principles

 ###### Role Owner - NO ERROR OR TRACEBACK